top of page

 The campaign was a huge success.
 We were able to build more than 700 boats and make entire villages happy.
 During our 'boat project' I often came to Sri Lanka.
 For example, the village of Kosgoda, just south of the capital Colombo, came into contact with one of the worst affected areas.
 The people here had lost almost everything and sat apathetically in self-made huts and shacks.
 I gave them some courage by saying that major relief efforts had started in the world and that their hopeless situation would soon change.
 Back in the Netherlands, a few months later I received a call from the monk of the village, Kassapa, who told me that nothing at all had happened except for some fresh drinking water and some rice.

 The situation was simply untenable.
-Three days after that phone call, I caught a plane and went back to Sri Lanka to have a look for myself.
+Three days after that phone call, I flew back to Sri Lanka to have a look for myself.
 Indeed, nothing had changed, despite all the millions that had been donated at the time.
-A few days later I started myself, just with a local contractor.
-Started building 4 houses for broken families.
+A few days later with a local contractor we started our work.
+We began by building 4 houses for broken families.
 In a few years, it eventually became 62 houses, giving approximately 250 people a good shelter.
 In 2009 a workshop / art school was also built in the village to give very disadvantaged young people from the area the opportunity to develop their talents.
 We focused on ceramics and painting.
 It was great to see how much talent was there.
 100% of the proceeds went to the Foundation and the community of the village.

 Once you start, you won't stop.
 There is so much to do.
 It is impossible to give everyone a decent home.
 That is why I continued with an effective small-scale project: building chicken coops for poor families, so that they can still earn a little with the proceeds from the eggs.
 There are now dozens of chicken coops.